raul-ortega/u360gts/docs/configuration-loading-firmware.md

 Please, follow this instructions for connecting to the board from u360gts configurator:

 1.- Connect the **usb cable** to your computer.

-	If STM32 drivers for the board are already installed, the new COM port will be shown and selected in the dropdown ports list.
+   If [STM32 drivers](https://zadig.akeo.ie/) for the board are already installed, the new COM port will be shown and selected in the dropdown ports list.

 2.- Select **115200** baud rate from the dropdwon list.
 3.- Click on **Connect** button (top right corner).

    If everything went well **Configuration tab** will be shown, and board name, firmware version and date/time will be shown on the *Log* window.
+You are ready for configuring your u360gts antenna tracker.

-### Alternative tools :
+### Alternative Flashing Methods.

 - Using the STM Micro Electronics tool [Flash Loader Demonsrator](https://www.st.com/en/development-tools/flasher-stm32.html)
 - Using Betaflight configurator or iNav configurator.

-In this cases you must download first u360gts firmware for your board
+In this cases you must [download](https://github.com/raul-ortega/u360gts/releases/latest) first u360gts firmware for your board.

-#### Flash Loader Demonsrator
+#### FLASH LOADER DEMONSTRATOR

 #### Flashing for the First Time